luisrdz5/portafolio/README.md

-# Kod3rs Store Frontend
+# Luis Antonio Rodríguez García portfolio

-This project is a frontend developed in React using nodejs as a server side render for kod3rsStore.
+This project is a frontend developed in React using nodejs as a server side render for a portfolio.

-This server implement security with passport js using Json Web Tokens.

 ## Getting Started